 TVH’s complex business structure is mirrored somewhat in its IT department.
 “Per activity in our business, we have one or more IT-teams working on it.
 When we split off from TVH Parts, we started using Jira and Confluence to stream our workflows.
-Rather than taking up the extra task of managing this toolset, we wanted to remain focussed on the complexity of the core tasks our people face.
+Rather than taking up the extra task of managing this toolset, we wanted to remain focused on the complexity of the core tasks our people face.
 That is why we decided at the same time to outsource the management.”
 A strong decision it turned out to be.

 “We landed on iDalko’s Managed Services because someone we trust recommended them.
 We were specifically looking for a partner with a lot of experience with Atlassian products.
 A company that had already proven itself, that could offer strong support, with a positive SLA.
 But mostly, we needed a solution that gave us the freedom to host our own infrastructure.
 We put everything on Google Cloud, and have placed our Jira and Confluence installations in this environment as well.
 This way we keep full control of our set-up.”

 By outsourcing the management of the Atlassian toolset, TVH Equipment gets all the flexibility and speed of service they need.
 Moreover, it helps them to install a different kind of culture in the company.
 “We wanted to make each team an administrator in Jira so that they can manage their own workflows.
 Ideally, this offers our teams a lot of freedom in how they work.
-If a team decides to work with a post-it board they are able to do so immediately.
+If a team decides to work with a post-it board, they are able to do so immediately.
 When it comes to digital tools, we wanted to offer them this same freedom.
 Now, if a team decides to change something to their set-up, or wants to start up an automated testing flow, they are able to do so without having to wait for the go-ahead from management.”

 “We were specifically looking for a partner with a lot of experience with Atlassian products.”

 To start using Jira and Confluence, Matthias and his team had to migrate their old systems over to their Google Cloud set-up.
 “Before migrating, we weren’t able to work the way we wanted to.
-Furthermore, our suite was unstable and there were too many plugins installed that significally slowed down our system.”
+Furthermore, our suite was unstable and there were too many plugins installed that significantly slowed down our system.”

 Planning the move took far longer than the migration itself.
 “The biggest challenge was to extract the correct data from the old system.
-After that it was simply a process of determining what we wanted to keep from the old system and what could be simplified.” iDalko helped them with all of these challenges.
+After that, it was simply a process of determining what we wanted to keep from the old system and what could be simplified.” iDalko helped them with all of these challenges.
 “We made the plan for this migration together.
-Then iDalko made a back-up of our old system and worked out the best time for the actual migration.
-After all of the planning and testing, the migration took only one night.”
+Then iDalko made a backup of our old system and worked out the best time for the actual migration.
+After all the planning and testing, the migration took only one night.”

 The next global step

-Now that TVH Equipment’s IT department no longer needs to worry about their toolset, they can start planning for the future.
+Now that TVH Equipment’s IT department no longer needs to worry about its toolset, it can start planning for the future.
 “As a company, we aim to be a global, united group, where local members still have the freedom to decide on a workflow.
 This is mirrored in the slogan ‘Think global, act local’.”
 This structure gives TVH a useful advantage: “We can react to the local market very quickly.”

 However, from the IT-perspective the situation today is too complex.
-“We face the challenge of having about as many different IT-systems as countries we’re active in.
-The origin of this situation lies in the way TVH has grown in a specific country, or has acquired businesses.”
+“We face the challenge of having about as many IT-systems as countries we’re active in.
+The origin of this situation lies in the way TVH has grown in a specific country or has acquired businesses.”
 This is why TVH Equipment started a new initiative, Q.one, three years ago.
 “We want to connect all our different operational companies under one main type of workflow.
 Our goal is to equalise 85% of our business processes.”

 TVH’s global reach is impressive, and they have many interesting changes planned for the future.
-By creating a more unified workflow between its many different players, TVH is sure to grow even more.
+By creating a more unified workflow between its many players, TVH is sure to grow even more.
 Matthias Wiels summarizes the role of managed services in this story: “In theory, we could train one of our own people to manage our installation.
 However, since TVH is in the middle of such an interesting growth process with very specific challenges, we much rather dedicate our people to our core business. iDalko’s managed services keep our hands free to lift our company to a higher level.”

 Outsourcing the management of the Atlassian toolset gives all the flexibility and speed of service TVH needs.